 - Dowsing Device: How the blades on his arms function.
 They range from having the ability to find something (by letting someone touch them and think about the item in general), or using them to control people for his own use.

-- Explaining Your Power to the Enemy: He was Dangerously Genre Savvy enough to AVERT this; Fourze tried firing his Launcher missiles at Pyxis, not knowing of the latter's powers until it was too late, destroying what seemed to be the locker to the Rabbit Hatch in the process.
+- Explaining Your Power to the Enemy: He was smart enough to AVERT this; Fourze tried firing his Launcher missiles at Pyxis, not knowing of the latter's powers until it was too late, destroying what seemed to be the locker to the Rabbit Hatch in the process.

 - Failed a Spot Check: Yuki never even realized he was also participating in the test until they were all inside the Isolation Chamber.
 Naturally, she freaks out and backs away from him.